ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 2. Remove out of focus images
 3. Remove too bright, and too dark images.
 4. Link to clean dataset https://www.kaggle.com/ayushsubedi/drunstratified
-5. To handle class imbalanced issue, used class weights. undersampling did not work.
-Pickled for future use.
+5. To handle class imbalanced issue, used weighted random samplers.
+Undersampling to match no of images in the least class (4) did not work.
+Pickled weights for future use.
 6. Ben Graham transformation and augmentations
 7. Inception v3 fine tuning, with aux logits trained (better results compared to other architecture)